ml-opensource/CutoutViewIndicator/README.md

 them in order.

 You can define each cell directly in your xml file, or add them manually.
-Note that right now, the Generators shipped with this library only support ImageViews and TextViews.
+Note that the Generators shipped with this library only support ImageViews and TextViews.
+We expect the vast majority of integrations will be satisfied with the default Generator choices.

-There is experimental support for RecyclerViews in the included mobile app code - check out [RecyclerStateProxy][4] for details.
+There is functional support for RecyclerViews in the included mobile app code - check out [RecyclerStateProxy][4] for details.

 Pictures: